Jhonny Peralta: Cleveland Indians (2003–10)

-After breaking an 0 for 8 skid on May 1, 2009, against the Detroit Tigers, Peralta's 86th career home run with the Indians broke the team record for shortstops that Woodie Held held.
+After breaking an 0-for-8 skid on May 1, 2009, against the Detroit Tigers, Peralta's 86th career home run with the Indians broke the team record for shortstops that Woodie Held held.
 His solo home run provided the margin of victory for Cleveland in a 6–5 score.
+Peralta finished the season batting .254 with 11 home runs and 83 RBI in 151 games.

-Peralta hit his first inside-the-park home run on July 18, 2010, against Tigers pitcher Andy Oliver on a play in which outfielder Ryan Raburn crashed through the bullpen door attempting to catch the ball.
+Peralta hit his first career inside-the-park home run against Tigers pitcher Andy Oliver on July 18, 2010.
+The home run came on a play in which outfielder Ryan Raburn crashed through the bullpen door attempting to catch the ball.
+In 91 games with Cleveland, Peralta batted .246 with seven home runs and 43 RBI.